jtulak/zshrc/README.md

 You can use a shared global `.gitconfig` if you link it with `/rc/gitconfig` (I suggest using include, not a symlink here - just like the private config is included) and it will be extended with `/private/gitconfig`.
 However, note that these included configs are NOT set/shown for `--global` git flag.
 Only the very first file in the chain is considered so.

 In general, if a file has `.rc` suffix, it's intended to be sourced.
 If `.zsh` or something else, it's runnable file or some other config.
+Almost all `.rc` files are sourced *after* ZSH prompt was rendered.
+The only exception is `before_zsh.rc`, which you can use to alter oh-my-zsh config just before it gets loaded.